Lady Gaga cancels European tour, opens up about 'trauma and chronic pain'

-Just days after cancelling a festival performance in Brazil due to "severe physical pain," Lady Gaga has called off the European leg of her world tour — for now.
+Just days after canceling a festival performance in Brazil due to "severe physical pain," Lady Gaga has called off the European leg of her world tour — for now.

 On Monday morning, the singer shared a message from concert promoter Live Nation announcing the news and added her own personal message about enduring pain, facing doubters and being a "fighter."